0xdbe-example/angular-msal-azure-ad/README.md

 terraform apply
 ```

-- Assign user to frontend and backend
+- Assign users to frontend and backend

 ## Configure MSAL